-- 1. National Electrical Code and any other national, state, provincial or local codes or regulations. - 2.
-In Canada, CSA C22.1 Canadian Electrical Code Part 1, and any local codes.
+- 1. National Electrical Code ANSI/NFPA 70 latest edition and any other national, state, provincial or local codes or regulations. - In Canada, CSA C22.1 Canadian Electrical Code Part 1, and any local codes.

 Wiring connections

 Boiler is shipped with controls completely wired.